dhruvp/atari-pong/Readme.md

     }
 ```

-Here, we set up the initial weights in our Neural Network.

 Weights are stored in matrices.
 For layer 1, element `w1_ij` represents the
 weight of hidden layer `i` for input pixel `j`.
 Layer 1 is a `200 x 6400` matrix representing the weights for our hidden layer.

 For layer 2, element `w2_i` represents the weights of output of hidden layer `i`.
 Layer 2 is a `200 x 1` matrix representing the weights of the output of the hidden layer on our final output.

+The below then sets up initial parameters for RmsProp.
+See [here](http://sebastianruder.com/optimizing-gradient-descent/index.html#rmsprop) for more information.

 ```python
     # To be used with rmsprop algorithm (http://sebastianruder.com/optimizing-gradient-descent/index.html#rmsprop)